 - There is no guarantee that plans & drawings survive.
 Architects are under no obligation to give their papers to libraries, universities, archives, or museums.
 And these repositories are not required to accept everything they are offered.

 - When plans & drawings do survive, they may not represent 100% of the office’s output.
 Stuff gets destroyed in fires & floods.
 Stuff gets lost or damaged when people move.
 Stuff gets discarded when people retire or pass away.

-The good news is that some architectural plans & drawings do end up in institutions such as universities, libraries, archives, and museums.
+The good news is that some architectural plans & drawings do end up in repositories such as universities, libraries, archives, historical societies, and museums.
 The purpose of this page is to help you locate those surviving collections.

 This Google Doc shows what we know about surviving plans & drawings for Buffalo buildings: